EvenAngelsNeed/Python_Scribbles/BeautifulSoup/readme.md

 ##### Script Options:

-If you want to be alerted to updates of your favourite apps edit the following line:
+If you want to be alerted to updates of your favourite apps after the main list shows then edit the following line:

 ```python
 watch_words = ["notepad++", "npp", "miranda", "your-app"] # ect...
 ```

-If you want none just use: `watch_words = []`
+If you don't want to watch any just use: `watch_words = []`